Q: Can we request specific game days, to be on a certain team or On the same team as another participant.

 Q: Is my player required to attend practices?

 A: Yes.
-Due to time constraints there is minimal opportunity during games for players to develop and practice time is a valuable tool where your players manager, coaches and team members will help to better develop your players skill and knowledge.
-It is very difficult to create and develop a cohesive team if all players are not present at the practices.
+Due to time constraints there is minimal opportunity during games for players to develop and practice time is a valuable tool where your players manager, coaches, and team members will help to better develop your players skill and knowledge.
+It is difficult to create and develop a cohesive team if all players are not present at the practices.
 Managers and coaches may use practice attendance when determining field positions and game playing time, please be sure to speak with your manager/coaches at the beginning of the season to let them know about any issues or conflicts in advance.
-We of course understand that things do come up that may prevent a player from attending practice, however, players are expected to attend the majority of practices.
+We understand that things do come up that may prevent a player from attending practice, however, players are expected to regularly attend practices.